Now It's time to transition patients to The Libre 2 Plus Sensors

 † Finger pricks are required if glucose readings and alarms do not match symptoms or expectations.

-ǁ Glucose readings are automatically displayed in the FreeStyle LibreLink app only when your patients' smartphones and sensors are connected and in range.
+ǁ Glucose readings are automatically displayed in the LibreLink app only when your patients' smartphones and sensors are connected and in range.

-¤ Alarms notifications will only be received when alarms are turned on and the Freestyle Libre 2 or FreeStyle Libre 2 Plus sensor is within 20ft unobstructed of the reading device.
+¤ Alarms notifications will only be received when alarms are turned on and the Libre 2 or Libre 2 Plus sensor is within 20ft unobstructed of the reading device.
 Users must have override do not disturb settings enabled to receive alarms and alerts on the smartphone.
-For FreeStyle Libre 3 sensor users the notifications will only be received when alarms are turned on and the sensor is within 33 feet unobstructed of the reading device.
+For Libre 3 sensor users the notifications will only be received when alarms are turned on and the sensor is within 33 feet unobstructed of the reading device.

 1. Data on file, Abbott Diabetes Care, Inc.